Rockets to meet Utah Jazz in 2nd round of NBA playoffs

-HOUSTON, Texas (KTRK) --We now know who Houston will play in the Western Conference semifinals.
+HOUSTON, Texas (KTRK) --The schedule for the Houston Rockets and Utah Jazz matchup in the Western Conference semifinals has been set.

 By virtue of their Game 6 win over the Oklahoma City Thunder on Friday night, the Utah Jazz will face the Rockets.
 Game 1 will be played at Toyota Center on Sunday at 2:30 p.m.